canmom/canmom.github.io/fiction/summoning.md

 He looked a little taken aback at that.
 "The affairs of wizards," he managed at last, "are as dangerous as they say.
 That is what magic demands?"

 "No..." you said.
 "That is what my master demands."
 He looked so pitiful there, and you felt so sick, that by your hand this lovely boy could have been drawn into this place of monsters.
 "My friend," you whispered.
 "Hold on, my friend.
-I shall find a way to free, e'en should it cost me my life."
+I shall find a way to free you, e'en should it cost me my life."

 His shoulders did not lose the slightest tension.
 "Scarce a better outcome!"
 But your conversation was cut short; your master kicked his way back into the room, standing straighter, a bloody knife in his hand.
 He laughed at your new *friend*'s expression.
 "Behold!" he declared.
 "For I have bound a demon to push back the rot in my lungs.
 Do you see, boy?
 For the wizard who has the will to take command, death itself has no hold.
 Not even plague or famine will slay me now!"